Environmental

 Managing Environmental Risks to Our Investment Portfolio

-Managing the environmental risks associated with the properties underlying each of our loans has always been a critical component of our investment and asset management processes.
-As described below, managing these risks requires that we first identify potential environmental risks to the commercial real estate assets underlying our loans, then assess the applicability of potential risks to individual collateral properties, and finally mitigate the effects of those risks over the life of the loans.
+Evaluating and managing the environmental risks associated with the properties collateralizing each of our investments have always been critical components of our underwriting and asset management processes.
+As described below, evaluating and managing these risks requires that we first identify potential environmental risks to the commercial real estate assets underlying our investments, then assess the applicability of potential risks to individual collateral properties, and finally mitigate the effects of those risks over the life of the investments.

 Identifying Environmental Risks to Properties

-Commercial real estate loans carry differing levels of environmental risk based on a variety of factors, including the size of the loan, the underlying property’s type, and location, and previous property or property-adjacent uses.
-Key environmental risks currently associated with commercial real estate loans are described below, and we continue to monitor the landscape for other significant risks that could emerge.
+Commercial real estate investments carry varying levels of environmental risk based on a range of factors, including the underlying property’s type, location, and previous property or property-adjacent uses.
+Key environmental risks currently associated with commercial real estate investments are described below, and we continue to monitor the evolving landscape for other potential risks that could emerge.

 Pollution-related Risks

-Collateral properties that currently emit pollutants, or that are contaminated from past pollution, can have a lower value and thus pose a credit risk to our investment portfolio.
-These properties also bring the risks of potential clean-up costs, third-party damages, and legal fees.
+Collateral properties that currently emit pollutants, or that are contaminated from past pollution, can have a lower value and pose a risk to our investment portfolio.
+These properties also bring the risks of potential clean-up costs, third-party damages, legal fees and reputational risks.

 Climate Change-related Risks

 Given the relatively short time frame of our investments (typically 3–5 years), the most pronounced climate change-related risks to our portfolio are acute physical risks.
-Extreme weather events, such as hurricanes, represent a credit risk to our portfolio by potentially lowering the value of the collateral properties securing the loans.
-The value of collateral properties can also be negatively affected by flooding patterns, wildfire conditions or other chronic physical risks in a locale, or transition risks, such as increased regulation or changes in market practices.
+Extreme weather events, such as hurricanes, represent risks to our portfolio by potentially lowering the value of the collateral properties securing the investments.
+The values of collateral properties can also be negatively affected by flooding patterns, wildfire conditions, or other chronic physical risks in a locale.
+Values may be further impacted by transition risks, such as increased regulation or changes in market practices.

 Assessing Environmental Risks for Properties

-As part of our rigorous bottom-up underwriting process, we assess environmental and other property-related risks for every loan before adding them to our investment portfolio.
+As part of our rigorous underwriting process, we assess environmental and other property-related risks for every investment before adding it to our portfolio.

 Site Inspection